 |Title:||Assistant Coach - Throws|

-James Lemieux enters his third season as the throws coach for both the men’s and women’s track & field programs.
+James Lemieux enters his fourth season as the throws coach for both the men’s and women’s track & field programs.
 He is also the head coach of the women's indoor and outdoor track and field team.

 Prior to his arrival at Worcester State, Coach Lemieux spent eight seasons building up his reputation as one of the best throws coaches in Massachusetts at Lowell High as each one of his athletes has broken a relay record or an individual mark.

 Individually, Coach Lemieux has coached back-to-back Division I champions in the girls discus (Katie Lanoune in 2007 and Julia Funaro in 2008) while Funaro was a runner-up at the All-State’s meet in 2008.
 He also helped guide All-State Division I champion Ryan Davila to finish sixth overall at the Nike Indoor Nationals for All-American status.
 During the season, Davila would caulk up a mark of 61-1.5 for the best mark in Massachusetts in 2010 as it was also the fifth best mark in state history.
 Davila was also a part of the shot put relay that broke the meet record at the McIntyre Elite Relays.

 Coach Lemieux’s focus is on developing dynamic and explosive strength while working with Olympic lifts and plyo’s.
 He believes that the more agile and athletic you are, the farther you will throw.